chazzels/SolarLighting/README.md

 # SolarEngine
 This project is a personal effort to build from the ground up a light control system/software.
 The entire stack at this time is written in NodeJS.
-Due to limitations of NodeJS functionality of the system has been broken into multiple services/applications.
+Due to limitations of NodeJS execution it has been broken into multiple services/applications to run together.

 As for now this code repository is changing rapidly and breaking changes may happen.
-Please comeback for the full release.
+Please comeback for the full release if you are interested.

 ## Planned Functionality
+- Cuelist creation and playback.
 - Show control from real world data/sensors.
-- Pattern/design generation with Canvas API.
+- Pattern/design generation with Canvas API in  a headless.

 ## Directories
 __bin__ -